Solutions to a moving boundary problem on the Boltzmann equation

 Then the non-negativity of $F^{\text{per}}$ follows from the same argument as in \cite{EGKM2}.
 We omit here for brevity.
 Notice that \eqref{1.1.3} follows from a change of coordinates in terms of \eqref{1.2.1}.
 Therefore, we have completed the proof of Theorem \ref{thm1.1}. $ \Box$\\

-{\bf Acknowledgments.} Renjun Duan was partially supported by the General Research Fund (Project No. 14302817) and the Direct Grant (Project No. 4053213) from CUHK.
-Zhu Zhang worked on this project when he was visiting the Institute for Analysis and Scientific Computing at Vienna University of Technology.
-He would thank their kind hospitality and gratefully acknowledge the support from the Eurasia-Pacific Uninet Scholarship.
+{\bf Acknowledgments.} Renjun Duan was partially supported by the General Research Fund (Project No.14301720) and the Direct Grant (Project No.4053213) from CUHK.
+Zhu Zhang started to work on this project during his Ph.D studies in The Chinese University of Hong Kong.
+He would like to thank the University for providing the great working environment and support.